 This echoes sporting director Michael Zorc who revealed Dortmund have already managed to fend off interest from an unnamed ‘super club’.
 The expectation is BVB will not settle for less than £100m.

 Sancho, arguably one of the most exciting talents currently plying his trade in Europe, will not be short of suitors.
 Already a who’s who of such ‘super clubs’ have been heavily linked with the forward, who came second to Joao Felix in the 2019 Golden Boy award standings.

 As follows are contenders to become his next destination; a dream option, a realistic choice, a wildcard selection and our own suggestion.

 For many, Real Madrid, the most decorated club in European Cup history, is a dream to play for.
 Unless you support their rivals, Barcelona (but even that hasn’t stopped certain individuals).

 There’s a mythic quality attached to Los Blancos, who despite their current predicament, remain a force to be reckoned with.
 Since truly establishing themselves as a global force, Real has always been home to the game’s biggest names – with a few exceptions of course – and their fabled white jersey has subsequently taken on a legend of its own.

 Sancho, in line to become their next ‘galactico’, represents everything they want in a swashbuckling forward.
 His pace coupled with ingenuity can fill the void left by Gareth Bale, though a move could depend on if they’re unable to snare Raheem Sterling away from Man City, according to Sky Sports, as well as how stable they are.

-However, if Los Blancos get their act together, there would be no grander stage for Sancho to continue his development.
+If they continue in this vein under Zinedine Zidane there would be no grander stage for Sancho to continue his development.